qsukhi/qsukhi.github.io/index.md

   ## Sukhi Singh
   I like to think deeply about tensor networks and do cool things with them.
 feature_image: "https://github.com/qsukhi/qsukhi.github.io/blob/main/assets/banner.svg?raw=true"
-excerpt: "I’m a physicist (and a self-professed part-time philosopher) working at the intersection of quantum information theory, quantum many-body physics, and high-energy physics.
+excerpt: "I’m a physicist working at the intersection of quantum information theory, quantum many-body physics, and high-energy physics.
 I’ve also been applying ideas from quantum physics to compress large neural networks and address NP-hard optimization problems."
 ---

 ![Me](assets/my_color.jpg)